alehkot/druphpet/README.md

 # Druphpet Virtual Machine #
 A very fast and Puppet-based Drupal-ready VM suitable for instant and unified configuration of local environments.
+The ultimate goal of Druphpet is to provide a powerful set of tools out-of-the-box to develop typical enterprise websites with Drupal.
 You can easily add sites, databases, packages, etc. simply be editing `puphpet/config.yaml` file in YAML format.

 Based on VMs by [Puphpet](http://puphpet.com "Puphpet").